khinsen/MMTK/Doc/mmtk.rst

 Using MMTK requires a basic knowledge of object-oriented programming and Python.
-Newcomers to this subject should have a look at the introductory section in this manual and at the `Python tutorial <http://www.python.org/doc/tut/tut.html>`_ (which also comes with the Python interpreter).
-There are also numerous `books on Python <http://www.python.org/doc/Books.html>`_ that are useful in getting started.
+Newcomers to this subject should have a look at the introductory section in this manual and at the `Python tutorial
+<http://www.python.org/doc/tut/tut.html>`_ (which also comes with the
+Python interpreter).
+There are also numerous `books on Python
+<http://www.python.org/doc/Books.html>`_ that are useful in getting
+started.
 Even without MMTK, Python is a very useful programming language for scientific use, allowing rapid development and testing and easy interfacing to code written in low-level languages such as Fortran or C.

-This manual consists of several introductory chapters and a :ref:`module_reference`.
+This manual consists of several introductory chapters and a :ref:`module reference <Reference>`.
 The introductory chapters explain how common tasks are handled with MMTK, but they do not describe all of its features, nor do they contain a full documentation of functions or classes.
-This information can be found in the :ref:`module_reference`, which describes all classes and functions intended for end-user applications module by module, using documentation extracted directly from the source code.
+This information can be found in the :ref:`module -reference <Reference>`, which describes all classes and functions intended for end-user applications module by module, using documentation extracted directly from the source code.
 References from the introductory sections to the module reference facilitate finding the relevant documentation.

 Overview
 ########